AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 Met as a group to record and edit the URCA presentation video.

 ### 4/24/2020, 11:30 PM - 12:30 AM - Fixed Input Type Checking
-Got the Input command working with type checking.
+Josiah got the Input command working with type checking.
 Refactored variable names to fix a naming bug in the editor.

+### 4/30/2020, 12:00 AM - 2:30 AM - Added If Else statement nesting
+Josiah figured out a way to get If Else statements to work while nested.

+### 5/1/2020, 2:00 PM - 6:00 PM and 7:00PM - 11:00 PM - Reworked and Added loops
+Josiah redid While loops from scratch to allow for nesting loops.
+Redid Do While loops from scratch as well to allow nesting.
+Added in For loops, allowing for variable creation with type checking and an optional increment step size modifier.
+For loops are also able to be nested within other loops.